25 Ways to Cope When Someone You Love Leaves You

 7. Commit that you wouldn’t turn to addictions to numb the pain

-It is no news that there’s every chance that you would experience depression when someone you love leaves you.
-However, a MHA report on Alcohol, Substance abuse and Depression has shown that to relieve the misery of depression, many people tend to turn to substance abuse or alcoholism.
+It is no news that there’s every chance that you will experience depression when someone you love leaves you.
+However, an MHA report on alcohol, substance abuse, and depression has shown that to relieve the misery of depression, many people tend to turn to substance abuse or alcoholism.

 If addiction isn’t curbed immediately, it can lead to a series of activities that would only make them more miserable than they already are and lead to an unhealthy addiction.